 Submitting a job that uses multiple threads is possible.

-For example if you submit a job "job01.sh" that will use 4 threads you would do the following:
+For example if you submit a job "job01.sh" that will use 4 threads, you would request 4 slots when submitting a job like the following:

 qsub -pe pthreads 4 -l h_vmem=2G job01.sh

-The requested memory is multiplied by the number of requested threads.
-If you start a job requesting 4 threads and 2GB of memory the scheduler will reserve 8GB of memory for this job.
+The requested memory is multiplied by the number of requested slots.
+If you start a job requesting 4 slots/threads and 2GB of memory the scheduler will reserve 8GB of memory for this job.

 Array jobs are useful when performing hundreds of runs of the same parameter setting.
 In fact, this is just a shortcut for iteratively submitting simple jobs.
 The job itself is then split into tasks numbered according to the parameters given (see below).
 Anyhow, you again need your script.sh specified above.
 Submitting an array job is then done using the following syntax: